-If you've got an existing iPhone that you own outright, you do have a way to lessen the sting of these premium prices by selling off your existing handset or trading it in for value off the new phone cost.
+If you've got an existing iPhone that you own outright, you can lessen the sting of these premium prices by selling off your existing handset or trading it in for value off the new phone cost.
 There are a number of ways to do this, with varying degrees of difficulty and reward as a result.
 We've made the research process easier by giving you an indication of how much you can get for different iPhone models.